Recently the I.R.S. made significant changes to the tax treatment of Individual Retirement Accounts.

-In January of 2002 the I.R.S. made significant changes to the tax treatment of Individual Retirement Accounts in order to simplify the distribution and inheritance process.
-While the new rules are not entirely simple, they do include many benefits to those who defer income using IRAs and similar tax deferred vehicles for retirement.
+While the new rules are not entirely simple, they do include benefits to those who defer income using IRAs and similar tax deferred vehicles for retirement.

 Unfortunately, many consumers may not always be aware of these new retirement plan strategies.
 While there are different factors that will adjust the distribution of an IRA at passing, it is important to touch upon the most common beneficial plans.

 Upon their death, most investors simply want to leave their tax-deferred accounts to a spouse and then their children using all possible income tax advantages that are available.

 An IRA owner’s spouse will have the most options with IRA dollars.
 A surviving spouse can roll the funds over into his or her own name and combine these funds with an existing IRA.
 If the spouse has not attained the age of 72 ½, then no distributions are required.

 A spouse with no need for an IRA inheritance can disclaim the funds and pass them on to the children.
 If the children are minors, it may be wise to consult an estate planning attorney to protect against a lump sum distribution.

 On the other hand, if the spouse has not reached the age of 59 ½ and is in need of income, then he or she might choose to become a beneficiary of the IRA account instead of its owner.
-At this point the IRA begins to “stretch” over a lifetime.
+At this point the IRA begins to “stretch” over the owner’s life expectancy.

 As a beneficiary, the spouse will be required to take a minimum distribution based on his or her life expectancy.
 This is advantageous as immediate income is created, but the spouse is not required to withdraw the IRA in its entirety and pay income taxes on the full amount.
 Thus, a large taxable event will be avoided.